-A pretty, car-free Swiss village linked by a historic mountain railway to Wengen, Grindelwald and other Jungfrau Region resorts, Mürren has a special place in the history of ski tourism.
+A pretty, car-free village linked by a historic mountain railway to Wengen, Grindelwald and other Jungfrau Region resorts, the Swiss ski resort of Mürren has a special place in the history of ski tourism.

 Located amidst some of the world's most spectacular Alpine scenery, the village has managed to escape over-development, despite having an illustrious past when it comes to the history of winter sports.
 The first Alpine Ski World Championships were staged here in 1931 by the Ski Club of Great Britain.
 Three years before that the first Inferno race was also held here - this legendary event is believed to be the longest downhill race in the world, and still attracts around 1,500 skiers every January.

 Located at one end of the legendary Jungfrau region, Mürren is on the same lift pass as Wengen and Grindelwald, although not linked to them by ski piste.
 Among its many claims to fame is the revolving restaurant, perched on top of the 2,970m Schilthorn mountain (also known as 'Piz Gloria') which offers incredible views all around.
 The panorama from here includes Mont Blanc on the French - Italian border, the German Black Forest, and the local peaks of the Eiger, Mönch and Jungfrau.
 Solar powered, it revolves once per hour and was made famous by the James Bond film, On Her Majesty's Secret Service.
 For Bond fans there's a themed exhibition and a 007 Walk of Fame.

 Mürren is a car-free village, like Wengen.
 Drivers must park their cars in one of the large Lauterbrunnen valley car parks below and take the cable cars and mountain railway up to the resort.
 The absence of petrol-burning vehicles enhances the natural beauty of the place even further, bringing true tranquility, and mountain air as pure as it can be...